 In important ways, the party platform, effectively limited as its impact has been historically, is yet another indicator of the decay within the Republican Party of Texas of its regard for the national constitutional regime, and the emboldened rejection of more recent national commitments to a more inclusive democracy.
 These developments have national causes of course, most significantly Donald Trump’s activation of nativism and other forms of cultural revanchism among conservatives amidst increased ideological polarization and negative partisanship throughout the national political system.
 The mutually reinforcing decay of support for democratic institutions and practices, and, more specifically, the legitimizing of a widespread rejection of a more culturally expansive model of national identity (along the mutiple lines of race and ethnicity, sexual identity, geography, and even ideological orientation), were first exploited, then amplified by Donald Trump for his own purposes, as we’ve also illustrated with polling data in previous writings.

-But however powerful and significant the impact of the national politics that elevated Donald Trump, the Republican Party of Texas platform also strongly reflects the trajectory of state-level politics, which is being acted out by Texas Republicans on the ground, and reflect the ways in which the current balance of political power in the state is shaping political institutions.
+But however powerful and significant the impact of the national politics that elevated Donald Trump, the Republican Party of Texas platform also strongly reflects the trajectory of state-level politics, and the ways in which the current balance of political power in the state is shaping political institutions.
 There is no consistently effective check on the anti-democratic impulses that have become orthodoxy, particularly if party leaders choose to embrace those impulses – or simply stay silent as other public figures reinforce and legitimize them.
 In the absence of any such figures, the Republican Party’s entrenched monopoly on government, buttressed by their continuing dominance in elections, is fundamentally changing the nature of politics and governance in the state.

 The convergence of the party platform with the dispositions and sentiment of Republican voters on fundamental issues of democracy and civil society reflects an environment in which Republican elected officials and opinion leaders are largely indifferent to the interests and preferences of Texans with whom they are not aligned.
 The result is an increasing acqueiense by incumbents and other party elites to the activated reactionary element of the GOP, and the introduction and advancement of new elites, cadres, and voters socialized to view anti-democratic commitments like those littered throughout the platform as defining their partisan affiliation – and, more broadly, their social identity.
 The frequent nostalgia among political insiders for the ocassional bipartisan cooperation of the Bush governmorship points to selective memory that works to mask the key role political leadership plays can play in shaping partisan attitudes.
 The political leadership during the Bush govenership responded to a political system in a transition in the partsian balance of power by signaling to their voters and operatives that compromise was necessary.
 This irritated but curbed the more idological wings of each party.
 In the current system, in which Democrats are only intermittently able to mount any effective electoral competition, the Republican political leadership has neither found an incentive nor appraently felt any idological or normative commitment to moderate the long existing but kept in check anti-democratic and reactionary impulses within the party.
 Instead, they have encouraged their increasing power and influence – and, consequently, the legitimacy of their views among a growing share of the base.
 (This tendency was foreshadowed by the passive support for the Tea Party evident in the 2010's.)